convox/docs/docs/external-services/circleci.md

 ## Sign Up for CircleCI

 If you don’t have an account already, [sign up for CircleCI](https://circleci.com/signup/).

-## Enable 3rd Party Orbs

-Because the Convox Orb is new, it has not yet completed the CircleCI certification process.
-For now, the Admin of your CircleCI org must opt-in to 3rd-party uncertified orb usage on the Settings > Security page for your org

 ## Configure Your CircleCI Project to Build With Convox

 If you don't already have a project setup in CircleCI you will need to [add one](https://circleci.com/docs/2.0/gh-bb-integration/#section=projects)

 Once you have your project added, login to the Convox console and click on the settings tab in the left side navigation bar.

 From here generate a [deploy key](/console/deploy-keys) and copy it to your local clipboard.